 How do I remove a channel

-In the current version of Hippo CMS, it is possible to remove a channel from the channel manager using the CMS console.
+It is possible to remove a channel from the channel manager using the CMS console.
 In CMS UI it is only possible to remove a channel if the channel is configured to be deletable, see Delete a Channel.
 To remove a channel from the channel manager, perform the following steps:

 - Log in to the console

-- In the left-hand tree, navigate to " /hst:hst/hst:channels" and delete the node corresponding to your channel (possibly also the -preview if present)
+- In the left-hand tree, navigate to /hst:hst/hst:channels and delete the node corresponding to your channel (possibly also the -preview if present)

 - Deleting just this node only removes the channel from the channel manager; if you also want to delete the underlying site, perform the following additional steps:

-- Delete the configuration of the channel: navigate to " /hst:hst/hst:configurations" and delete the node corresponding to your channel (possibly also the -preview if present)
+- Delete the configuration of the channel: navigate to /hst:hst/hst:configurations and delete the node corresponding to your channel (possibly also the -preview if present)

-- Delete the links to the content of the channel: navigate to " /hst:hst/hst:sites" and delete the node and the " -preview" node corresponding to your channel
+- Delete the links to the content of the channel: navigate to /hst:hst/hst:sites and delete the node corresponding to your channel

 - Don't forget to check your hosts config under /hst:hst/hst:hosts, a host configuration pointing to a non-existing channel can cause problems.

-- Click "White changes to repository" to persist your changes
+- Click Write changes to repository to persist your changes

 Removing the channel manager